Tanja Božič, cultural attaché

 Institut français de Slovénie

-Lisztov inštitut – Madžarski kulturni center Ljubljana Liszt Institute – Hungarian Cultural Center Ljubljana Barvarska steza 8, 1000 Ljubljana
+Lisztov inštitut – Madžarski kulturni center Ljubljana Liszt Institute – Hungarian Cultural Centre Barvarska steza 8, 1000 Ljubljana

 Website